 - A universal, one-size-fits all framework for engaging with developers to get them to purchase or use your solution.

-Re-read that last line again and let it sink in.
-Developer marketing is not marketing.
-It’s a hard lesson learned by most (if not all) of us in the developer space, but once you accept this truth, your developer outreach programs will flourish.
+Read that last line again and let it sink in.
+Developer marketing is not marketing, at least not in traditional thinking.
+It’s a hard lesson that must be learned by all of us in the developer space, but once you accept this truth, your developer outreach programs will flourish.

-- Fragmented communities.
+- Developer communities are fragmented.
 Developers are inherently skeptical and inclusive.
 This means that there are very few centralized marketplaces in which you will find developers en masse.
 Brand messages and assets must be tailored to each channel and community or they’ll miss engagement with their targets.

 - Developers binge.
 Unlike traditional business and consumer audiences, developers tend to consume content all at once or not at all.
 With typical time-based drip and nurture campaigns, developers lose interest and focus on the opportunity at hand.